What does CNCT stand for?

 The early application examination fee is $625.
 The examination fee increases to $675 after the early application deadline.
 For information about cancellations and refunds, please reference the Withdrawing from the Exam

 Registration for the exam is online.
 When registration opens

 , log into the online application using your ABEM/AANEM username and password, fill out the application questionnaire, and complete the online payment.
 The application must be submitted, along with the appropriate examination fees, by the application deadline.

 How is the exam proctored?

 The exam is proctored via webcam, so candidates will need a computer with a webcam in order to sit for the exam.
+The ABEM does not provide a webcam for the exam.
+The exam candidate will need to use a computer with a webcam built in or obtain add-on webcam to be used for the exam.
 A strong internet connection and a quiet space will be needed (no one else can be in the room while you are taking the exam).
 The exam is proctored by AI (artificial intelligence) software, so it will flag certain eye or body movements as cheating (manually reviewed by our staff).
 More details on this will be provided closer to the exam date.

 What information or documentation do I need to complete my application?